Kozyatağı: Transport

 The M4 and the M8 metro lines run through Kozyatağı, along with many bus lines and minibuses.
 It is also easily accessible by the D-100 highway.
 Kozyatağı is landlocked, but ferries in Kadıköy and Bostancı can be reached easily.

 Surroundings

 The area consists of mainly residential apartments along with many commercial towers and plazas.
-High-rise buildings are not common in the Anatolian side except Kozyatağı, Ataşehir and a few more areas.
+High-rise buildings are not common in the Anatolian side except Fikirtepe, Kozyatağı, Ataşehir and a few more areas.
 There are also many parks and green areas along with a shopping mall.